Calvinxc1/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The resulting models varied dramatically, which makes sense, given that AutoML checks across a wide range of models, whereas HyperDrive only iterates different hyperparameters across a single model.
 The end result is that the AutoML model is superior in the accuracy metric.

 ## Future work
 A blending of the two techniques would give a stronger assessment of the 'true' optimal model; AutoML may have found the most optimal architecture, but HyperDrive could then pick up the slack with additional tuning to identify the best overall hyperparameters for this optimal model.
+This would leverage a 'best of both worlds' of both approaches.